Red Spots on Penis: 11 Common Causes & What To Do

 Only in rare cases are red spots actually associated with penile cancer.
 With cancer, you will often also see small wounds that will not heal.

-If you notice that the spots do not resolve within 2 or 3 days, you should see your doctor for assessment and treatment if necessary.
+If you notice that the red spots on your penis do not resolve within 2 or 3 days, you should see your doctor for assessment and treatment if necessary.
 In the meantime, ensure you are practicing adequate genital hygiene.

 Imagem ilustrativa número 2